primordialhuman/seanime-docker/README.md

 ## ⚡ Quick Start

+## Clone the Repo and CD or go to seanime directory

 ### ▶️ Run the Application

 1. Clone the project or create a `docker-compose.yml` file with the required configuration.